zsoltmester/saturn/README.md

 #### TODO for MVP

 - Refactor the feed list screen: remove the color pastel view (also from model and feed editor) and group the sources by providers, where each provider is a new line
+- Click on news cells, where there are links
+- Show the source after the time on a news cell
+- Sort news based on time
+- Atom integration
+- Reddit integration
+- YouTube integration
+- Facebook integration

 #### Features